File System Hierarchy

 replaces /var/run

 , will be cleared at the beginning of the boot process.
+(Why?
+Because in some cases /var/run

-: created by systemd
+: created bysystemd

-, local to the system, only accessible by the target user, the same as $XDG_RUNTIME_DIR
+, local to the system, only accessible by the target user, the same as$XDG_RUNTIME_DIR

 .